 Monte Carlo to Las Vegas

-Recently I wrote an algorithms library while following Computer Science courses to understand better the fundamental data structures that underpin modern computing.
-In the process, I gained an appreciation of the benefits of good API design.
+I recently wrote an algorithms library while following Computer Science courses to understand the fundamental data structures that underpin modern computing.
+In the process, I learned about the value of good API design.

-Sometimes the goal of exposing a lean library API conflicts with that of writing performant code.
-Let's look at one such situation I encountered when adding a substring search algorithm to Collections.
+Sometimes, the goal of exposing a lean library API conflicts with that of writing performant code.
+Let's look at a compromise I had to make when adding a substring search algorithm to the library.

 Monte Carlo algorithms

-It is possible to formulate a Las Vegas variant of an algorithm from the Monte Carlo variant in some cases.
+In some cases, it is possible to formulate a Las Vegas variant of a Monte Carlo algorithm.
 The Rabin-Karp substring search algorithm has this property.

 Substring search algorithms let us find the position of a search string or pattern

 p within a larger text

 t.
-Suppose our library exposes them as curried functions
+Suppose our library exposes these algorithms as curried functions

 Example usage in Python:

 >>> find("needle")("It's like looking for a needle in a haystack") 24 >>> find("nettle")("It's like looking for a needle in a haystack") -1

-The naïve or brute force algorithm loops through every character of search text and attempts to match the search string against the next
+The naïve or brute force algorithm walks through text, matching the search string against every substring of length

 def find(pattern): m = len(pattern) def search(text): n = len(text) for i in range(0, n): if pattern == text[i : i + m]: return i return -1 return search

-Our goal is to enable the client to write the Las Vegas variant of Rabin-Karp in terms of the Monte Carlo variant so that the library only has to export one implementation.
+We aim to enable library users to write the Las Vegas variant of the Rabin-Karp algorithm in terms of the Monte Carlo variant.
+That way, our library only has to export one implementation of Rabin-Karp search.

-The Rabin-Karp algorithm attempts to find the search string by computing a rolling hash of successive substrings in the search text.5 The Monte Carlo variant returns the index that defines the first substring with a hash matching that of the pattern -- if one exists.
-Note that a hash collision can result in a false positive match.
+The Rabin-Karp algorithm attempts to find a search string by computing a rolling hash of text input.5 Its Monte Carlo variant returns the index that defines the first substring with a hash matching that of the search string.
+Note that a hash collision can result in a false positive match -- a spurious "hit."